cmwaura/sg-cron-datapoint/README.md

 ### Scheduling

-Once you've tested the script and are happy with the result in Shotgun, you can add it to your crontab.
+Once you've tested the script and are happy with the result in Shotgun, you can add it to a crontab.
 If you've set up a virtual environment, the crontab entry will look something like this (this will run every night at midnight):

 ```
 0 0 * * * source /path/to/repos/pi-report-localinstall/venv/bin/activate; /path/to/repos/pi-report-localinstall/data_point.py -c; deactivate